intentor/adic/README.md

 ## <a id="quick-start"></a>Quick start

 1\.
-Create the context root (e.g. GameRoot.cs) of your scene by inheriting from `Adic.ContextRoot`.
+Create the context root (e.g. GameRoot.cs) of your scene by inheriting from `Adic.ContextRoot` and attaching it to an empty game object.

 ```cs
 using UnityEngine;